Dev-Aayush/hello-world/README.md

-# hello-world
+# Hello World!
-Just trying something on Github
-Aayush here.
-Just trying to get on with Github .
-I would like to say ,its not that difficult.
-After all Github has provided some cool guides to help you in getting started.
+I'm just trying to figure out how Git and Github work.
+I'd like to point out that it's not that difficult.
+After all, Github has some interesting guides to help you get started.